 The term “whiplash” is used to describe a variety of injuries that can occur after rapid movements cause damage to the cervical neck area.
 Whiplash most commonly occurs in car accidents when the neck moves forward and backward in a sudden fashion.

 The Social Security Administration (SSA) does have whiplash disability benefits available in cases where the injury is severe and creates a long-term disability.
 Sometimes, whiplash can be so severe that it is no longer possible for you to work.
 If your injury keeps you from work for a year or more, you quite possibly can qualify for Social Security disability.

 For most people who have been in car accidents, whiplash injuries heal in less than two months.
-Unfortunately, though, there are some cases that do result in long-term or even lifelong injury.
-In these cases, the prolonged symptoms of whiplash can affect your physical, mental and emotional ability to perform your job.
+Unfortunately, though, some cases do result in long-term or even lifelong injury.
+In these cases, the prolonged symptoms of whiplash can affect your physical, mental, and emotional ability to perform your job.
 Many people suffer debilitating neck pain, and the fatigue and headaches common with whiplash can make it unrealistic to perform any type of job.

 First, a doctor must certify that you have a whiplash injury.
-Typically, the doctor would perform imaging like MRI or an x-ray to confirm this diagnosis.
-Second, you must show that your symptoms are severe enough that you can’t function reasonably in any job; this can be a job you were doing prior to your injury, or any job you are currently qualified to do or that you could be trained to do in the future.
-The injury must be directly tied to your inability to work in order to qualify for whiplash disability.
+Typically, the doctor would perform imaging like an MRI or an x-ray to confirm this diagnosis.
+Second, you must show that your symptoms are severe enough that you can’t function reasonably in any job; this can be a job you were doing before your injury or any job you are currently qualified to do or that you could be trained to do in the future.
+The injury must be directly tied to your inability to work to qualify for whiplash disability.
 Third, you must demonstrate that your injury is likely to continue for at least a year or more.

 If you’ve already applied on your own and have been denied, we can help you with your appeal.
 In both cases, we are familiar with the types of medical evidence you will need to present to the SSA.
 Don’t go it alone.
 Seriously consider contacting us today.